 Shanghai Advanced Institute of Finance; University of Pennsylvania - Wharton Financial Institutions Center

 Many investors purchase stock but are reluctant or unable to sell short.
-Combining this arbitrage asymmetry with the arbitrage risk represented by idiosyncratic volatility (IVOL) explains the negative relation between idiosyncratic volatility (IVOL) and average return.
-The IVOL effect is negative among overpriced stocks but positive among underpriced stocks, with mispricing determined by combining 11 return anomalies.
-The negative effect is stronger, consistent with asymmetry in risks and other impediments inhibiting arbitrageurs in exploiting overpricing.
-Aggregating across all stocks therefore yields a negative relation, explaining the IVOL puzzle.
+Combining this arbitrage asymmetry with the arbitrage risk represented by idiosyncratic volatility (IVOL) explains the negative relation between IVOL and average return.
+The effect of IVOL on return is negative among overpriced stocks but positive among underpriced stocks, with mispricing determined by combining 11 return anomalies.
+Consistent with arbitrage asymmetry, the negative relation among overpriced stocks is stronger, especially for stocks less easily shorted, so the overall IVOL-return relation is negative.
 Further supporting our explanation is a negative relation over time between the IVOL effect and investor sentiment, especially among overpriced stocks.

 Number of Pages in PDF File: 58

 Keywords: arbitrage risk, idiosyncratic volatility puzzle, short-sale constraints, investor sentimentworking papers series

 Date posted: October 2, 2012 ; Last revised: November 7, 2014